dogeweaver/quest-adapter/README.md

 `npm install --save quest-adapter`

 ## Examples
-**quest-adapter** is a flexible HTTP lib, which utilises adapters of the form:
+**quest-adapter** is a flexible HTTP lib, which utilises adapters of the form

 ```ts
 interface Options {
   uri: string,